Kabhi Haan Kabhi Naa

 At the 39th Filmfare Awards, it won 2 awards – Best Film (Critics) and Best Actor (Critics) for Khan, who also won Best Actor for Baazigar at the same ceremony.
 It is widely considered to be one of Khan's best performances, and he has said that it is his favorite film.
 It was premiered at the Indian Panorama section of the 24th International Film Festival of India.

-The film was remade in Telugu as Swapnalokam (1999).
 Shah Rukh Khan has bought the rights to the film under his banner, Red Chillies Entertainment.

-Kabhi Haan Kabhi Naa has also drawn comparisons to the later Hollywood film 500 Days of Summer (2009).
+The film was remade in Telugu as Swapnalokam (1999), with Jagapathi Babu and Raasi in the cast.

 Plot

-Sunil (Shah Rukh Khan) is woken up from his dream of marrying the girl he loves, Anna (Suchitra Krishnamurthy), by his sister (Sadiya Siddiqui).
+Sunil is woken up from his dream of marrying the girl he loves, Anna, by his younger sister Nikki.

-Sunil is a happy-go-lucky scamp who loves music and is not interested in studies, which bothers his father, Vinayak (Anjan Srivastav).
-Everyone has given up on Sunil and thinks he is good for nothing except for Father Braganza (Naseeruddin Shah) who believes Sunil is pure at heart.
+Sunil is a happy-go-lucky scamp who loves music and is not interested in studies, which bothers his father, Vinayak.
+Everyone has given up on Sunil and thinks he is good for nothing except for Father Braganza, who believes Sunil is pure at heart.

-Sunil, Anna, and Chris (Deepak Tijori) are 3 members of a 6-person music band, who are looking to make it big.
+Sunil, Anna, and Chris are 3 members of a 6-person music band, who are looking to make it big.
 Anna rejoins the group after being away for a while, which makes Chris happy as he loves Anna.
-After Anna reenters his life, Sunil begins to try and change his ways in order to get Anna to fall in love with him.
+After Anna reenters his life, Sunil begins to try and change his ways to get Anna to fall in love with him.

 During a performance at a friend's wedding, Sunil notices the closeness between Anna and Chris.
 Devastated, he decides to create a rift between them.
-Sunil eventually gets caught in his own web of lies.
+Sunil eventually gets caught in his web of lies.
 A furious Anna slaps him and decides to never talk to him again.
 Sunil is thrown out of the band.
-However, fortune favors Sunil who saves the band from being heckled at a local club by putting on a stellar show; the entire band forgives and forgets.
+However, fortune favors Sunil as he saves the band from being heckled at a local club by putting on a stellar show; the entire band forgives and welcomes him back.

+At the same time, Sunil fails his exams again, having done so three times already.
+While Vinayak is upset and no longer wishes to associate with his son anymore, with Father Briganza and everyone's advice and support, he eventually forgives his son and accepts his passion and talent for music, upon realizing Sunil is gaining success as a musician.